EXECUTIVE DIRECTOR, VIOLINIST

 Classical Music Institute Chamber Orchestra to mention but a few.
 Ms. Greene has coached sectionals for high school orchestras in Texas and New Mexico for the

 last two years, as well as worked with after-school programs for children such as Kindermusik in 2015 in Las Cruces, NM.

 Ms. Greene has also performed with the Classical Music Institute’s Summer Education Program, Nuevo Mundo Festival and Academy Ensembles in Oranjestad, Aruba.
 Most recently, she recorded the soundtrack for the short film Bois Mort directed by Hannah Saunders.
-Currently, she keeps a busy agenda teaching and performing in the San Antonio area and is

 Ian Narlock is a double bassist from El Paso, Texas.
 As a student of Paul Sharpe, he received a B.A. degree from Texas Tech University and a M.M. degree from the University of North Carolina School of the Arts.
 Currently, he is the Principal Double Bass of the El Paso Symphony Orchestra and the Assistant Principal of the Las Cruces Symphony Orchestra.
 In the past, he has played for many regional orchestras in Texas, New Mexico, and North Carolina.
 As an educator, he has served as faculty at the Chamber Music on the Hill Festival (NC), the El Paso Symphony Youth Orchestras, staff at the Bad Boyz of Bass Camp (IN), as well as maintaining a private studio.